zibhub/GNDMS/installation-guide/index.md

-   an invalid jndi-config.xml which can happen during development but is easy enough to fix: Just make sure there are neither duplicate service nor resourceHome entries in any of the jndi-config.xml files.
+   an invalid jndi-config.xml which can happen during development but is easy enough to fix: Just make sure there are neither duplicate service nor resourceHome entries in any of the jndi-config.xml files

-* This is not supposed to work on Microsoft Windows.
+* This build is not supposed to work on Microsoft Windows

 * If you get an error about a missing "test/src" directory simply mkdir -p test/src in the respective services' directory